Metaswitch/clearwater-docker/README.md

     # Or:
     git clone --recursive https://github.com/Metaswitch/clearwater-docker.git

+If deploying with compose or manually
-Edit clearwater-docker/.env so that PUBLIC_IP is set to an IP address that can be used by SIP clients to access the docker host.
+- edit clearwater-docker/.env so that PUBLIC_IP is set to an IP address that can be used by SIP clients to access the docker host.
 E.g. if you are running in AWS, this wants to be the public IP of your AWS VM.
+Note: this file is not used when deploying on Kubernetes.

-If you want to be able to monitor your Docker deployment via a web UI then you might like to install and run [Weave Scope](https://www.weave.works/products/weave-scope/).
+- if you want to be able to monitor your Docker deployment via a web UI then you might like to install and run [Weave Scope](https://www.weave.works/products/weave-scope/).
 This only takes a minute to [install](https://www.weave.works/install-weave-scope/) and provides real time visualizations showing all of your containers, their resource usage and the connectivity between them.

 ![alt text](docs/images/clearwater-docker in scope.jpg "Clearwater-Docker dispayed in Scope")

 ## Using Compose

 There is a [Compose file](minimal-distributed.yaml) to instantiate a minimal (non-fault-tolerant) distributed Clearwater deployment under Docker.
+  - 104.155.15.20

 #### Preparation